Native American tribes have been misused and abused by settlers, colonists, thugs, and thieves…

 In spite of this history of painful and tragic mistreatment and abuse, human beings survive.

-And it’s time to set things right.
+It’s time to set things right.

 Note that Nazi Holocaust estimates are between 6 and 11 million; thereby making the Nazi regime responsible for the 2nd largest mass murder of a class of people in history.